EJMason/book-node-api/README.md

 ![db-relations](https://i.imgur.com/KFoihbk.png)

 I designed the schema in this way so the users_books relation table (many-to-many) would keep track of the collections or librairies of each user.
+I also created an authors table to reduce how much space the authors would consume.

  All queries are performed with raw sql.
 The files are in the repository.
 The actual sql files are consumed which enables the sql to be changed without bringing down the database.

+#### If I had infite time: My system design
+There are a lot of things I would have done differently for the overall design of the application.

+* **Authentication** would be a must.
+Using JWT would have made the routes much more simple since users could pass user information in the Bearer header.

+* **Caching** the queries would be useful here.
+It might take a while for data to become stale with a library application.

+* **Better Typing** for Typescript.
+As the project wore on I was forced to use the any keyword to finish, but I would love to interface all the data in the application. **I LOVE  Typscript + Node + Express.**

 # API design and process